-This Paneer Naan Pizza came about after a trip to Costco the other day where I picked up some naan bread and paneer cheese.
+This Paneer Naan Pizza came about after I picked up some naan bread and paneer cheese at the grocery store.
 I’ve never bought paneer before, let alone tasted it, so I thought I’d get some and figure out what to do with it later.

 I searched the internet and there are lots of delicious sounding recipes!
 I was intrigued by several recipes for Palak Paneer so I thought I’d make a flatbread pizza with the naan and paneer, and some of the ingredients found in Palak Paneer recipes.

 According to Wikipedia, paneer is an “unaged, acid-set, non-melting farmer cheese or curd cheese made by curdling heated milk with lemon juice, vinegar, or any other food acids.”
 To me, it doesn’t have a lot of flavor.
 It’s very firm and doesn’t melt.
 I think you could probably use paneer as a replacement for firm tofu even!